 Changes to the system variables prior to

-ALTER INSTANCE RELOAD TLSdo not change the SSL context.
+ALTER INSTANCE RELOAD TLSdo not change the TLS context.
 At this point, those changes have no effect on new connections, and corresponding context-related system and status variables may have different values.
-This enables you to make any changes required to the system variables, then update the active SSL context atomically with
+This enables you to make any changes required to individual system variables, then update the active TLS context atomically with

 ALTER INSTANCE RELOAD TLSafter all system variable changes have been made.